binux/pyspider/docs/tutorial/AJAX-and-more-HTTP.md

 > * You can use `response.json` to convert content to a python `dict` object.
 > * As channel list is changing frequently, we update it every 10 minutes and use [`@config(age=10*60)`](/apis/self.crawl/#configkwargs) to set the age.
 Otherwise, it will be ignored as scheduler think it's new enough and refuse to update the content.

+Here is an online demo for twitch as well as a measure using [PhantomJS] which will be discussed in next level: [http://demo.pyspider.org/debug/tutorial_twitch](http://demo.pyspider.org/debug/tutorial_twitch)

 HTTP
 ----